Trivago hit with 18 Commerce Commission complaints

 In some cases, it was found to have compared prices of standard and luxury rooms.

-The Australian Federal Court will schedule a hearing in coming months to determine the penalties, the Australian reports.
-The newspaper reports that Trivago changed some of its tactics following the ACCC's initial probe.
+The use of "strike-through prices" and text in different colours was also found to have given consumers a false impression of savings.

-In August, ACCC said it had instituted proceedings against Trivago for misleading hotel pricing representations in its television advertising and on its website, in breach of Australian consumer law.
+The Australian Federal Court will schedule a hearing in coming months to determine the penalties.

-The ACCC alleged that Trivago advertisements that ran from December 2013 presented it as an impartial and objective price comparison service that helped to identify the cheapest prices for hotel rooms, but it instead prioritised advertisers who were willing to pay the highest cost per click to the company.
+It is understood Trivago changed some tactics following the ACCC's initial probe.

 Last year, New Zealand's Commerce Commission outlined online retailing as one of its main focus areas for the 2019/20 year.